hakyimlab/MetaXcan-Postprocess/scripts/Python_scripts/README.md

 <h1 style="text-align: center;" markdown="1"> MetaXcan Post-processing </h1>

 ## Introduction
-+ Python3 scripts used to postprocess outputs from PrediXcan and MetaXcan
++ A pipeline used to postprocess outputs from PrediXcan and MetaXcan

 ## Prerequisites
 + Compatible with both Python2.7/3, but python3 is recommended.